Dental Health Week 2020 will take place from August 3rd to August 9th, and this year’s theme is “How Much Sugar Is Hiding In Your Trolley?”

 Tempting as it is to think that everyone is practising good oral health, the reality is, the oral health of many Australians is not near where it should be.

-- Less than 50% of Australian adults have had a dental check-up in the last 12 months.
+- Less than half of Australian adults have had a dental check-up in the last 12 months

-- 73% of young people are consuming too much sugar.
+- 73% of teenagers are consuming too much sugar

-- 47% of adults are consuming too much sugar.
+- Nearly half of all adults are consuming too much sugar

-There are several ways to access sugar information as part of Dental Health Week this year.
+There are many different ways to access sugar information as part of Dental Health Week.

-A visit to your trusted dentist is great for one-on-one advice where your questions can be answered.
+A visit to your trusted dentist at A Plus Dental is great for one-on-one advice where your questions can be answered.

 Quality Dental Care in Campbelltown